New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 Can you earn PC Optimum Points On Your Flashfood App online order?

-No, you cannot earn PC Optimum Points which may be a shortcoming however the savings are huge.
+You cannot earn P.C.
+Optimum Points, which may be a shortcoming; however, the savings are enormous.

-The reason for this is that they want to fill up their fridge with deals that you’ll actually want to buy.
+They want to fill their fridge with deals you’ll want to buy.

-In order for them to do that they want to learn about your historic purchases from your points card information.
+FTP do that; they want to learn about historic purchases from your points card information.

-As loyal PC customers, we already have a PC Elite MasterCard that helped us earn almost 5 million PC Optimum Points.
+As loyal P.C. customers, we already have an Elite MasterCard that helped us earn almost 5 million P.C.
+Optimum Points.

-This is why we shop at grocery stores that fall under the Loblaws umbrella.
+This is why we shop at grocery stores under the Loblaws umbrella.

-The great part about taking the liberty of buying reduced food items is that we are helping to control food waste in Canada.
+The significant part about buying reduced food items is that we are helping to control food waste in Canada.

 Flashfood App 101